Unlicensed removal

 • the method of unloading the waste is safe.

-The EPA controls the transportation of asbestos waste of industrial or commercial origin.
-Owners of vehicles that transport industrial-sourced asbestos waste must hold a waste transport permit.
+The EPA regulates the transportation of asbestos waste of industrial or commercial origin.
+Owners of vehicles that transport industrial-sourced asbestos waste must hold a permission to transport reportable priority waste and use the EPA waste tracker for drivers and transporters(opens in a new window).

 Additional obligations